 Muchenberger most likely had the mausoleum built for his mother-in-law, Elizabeth Weckerlin, when she died in 1901.
 His name is on the records as owner.
 At the time, he and Annie probably thought they would live the rest of their lives in Saint Joseph but their move to California changed that.
 Leo and Annie Muchenberger are both buried in Woodlawn Cemetery in Santa Monica, Calif.
 Only Weckerlins and their spouses are interred in the former Muchenberger Mausoleum at Mount Mora.

 The last and most unique mausoleum I’m going to talk about is different than all the others.
 The Geiger Mausoleum is in a class by itself for several reasons.
 The application for the National Register of Historic Places describes it thus:

 The Geiger monument is a fanciful creation in stone whose source was Medieval Europe, specifically the great late Gothic cathedrals of the 14th and 15th centuries, built in what is termed the “flamboyant style”.
 A confection of open work stone tracery surrounds the raised sarcophagus.
 The tracery is carved from a light-colored limestone, while the sarcophagus is a red veined marble, creating an interesting contrast.

 In addition, the mausoleum features several sections based in different styles, from Egyptian Revival to Gothic to Classical.
-The writer of the applications asks, “Was the use of a variety of motifs intended to portray the cultural knowledge of the world-traveled Dr. Geiger within?”
+The writer of the application asks, “Was the use of a variety of motifs intended to portray the cultural knowledge of the world-traveled Dr. Geiger within?”

 Interred within are Dr. Jacob Geiger and his wife, Louise Kollatz Geiger.
 For his stunning mausoleum alone, Dr. Geiger could be notable.
 But his career had a surprising brush with fame that he probably never expected.